OCTOBER 9th 2019| SAN FRANCISCOTHE WORLD'S LARGEST TECH DIVERSITY INITIATIVE

 Technology, one of the world’s most vibrant and exciting industries, continues to be blighted by one disheartening issue: where are all the women?

-Since its launch in 2015 the Women in IT Awards have showcased women in technology in London and New York, Singapore and Dublin.
-Organised by business-technology site Information Age, the Women in IT Awards Silicon Valley acts as a flagship and high-profile platform to support the industry in its mission to move the dial on gender.
+Since it’s launch in 2015, the Women in IT Awards have showcased women in technology in London, New York, Singapore and Dublin.
+Organised by business-technology site Information Age, the Women in IT Awards Silicon Valley acts as a flagship and high-profile platform to support the industry in it’s mission to move the dial on gender.
 Offering a series of awards, ranging from CIO of the year through to Rising Star, the program provides a platform to identify females at all levels achieving great things in Silicon Valley.

 Since its launch in 1995, Information Age has been regarded as one of the most respected technology titles in the B2B realm.
 More than 20 years on, the brand stands as the UK’s leader in UK IT thought leadership, holding a strong influence over its esteemed readership of IT decision-makers, which also partake extensively in IA’s end-user focused awards, conferences and roundtables.
 Meanwhile, information-age.com continues to grow as a trusted source of news, analysis and thought leadership among a wider audience of readers involved in the strategic implementation of business technology.